ulissigroup/wherewulff/README.md

 )
 ```

 The user needs to provide a `CIF` file pathway, preferably as a result of running the bulk workflow beforehand so then the bulk structure will be with the equilibrium cell parameters and with the magnetic configuration well defined.
-CatFlows can be extensibly configured depending to the user needs see [documentation](https://github.com/ulissigroup/mo-wulff-workflow/blob/main/CatFlows/launchers/catflows.py).
-The submit function inside CatFlows works in the same way as BulkFlows by providing the required information to being able to connect to the MongoDB database and the launchpad.
+SlabFlows can be extensibly configured depending to the user needs see [documentation](https://github.com/ulissigroup/wherewulff/blob/main/WhereWulff/launchers/slabflows.py).
+The submit function inside SlabFlows works in the same way as BulkFlows by providing the required information to being able to connect to the MongoDB database and the launchpad.

 Finally, submitting the workflow must be done through the same command as the previous examples: